spdale/Heat-Transfer/README.md

 ***

 ## Code Overview

 ### P-Set 3
 Use Gauss-Seidel Iteration to relax the temperature to reach equilibrium for data points.
-"PSet-3.p<i></i>y" is the project code. "p-set-3-code.tex" compiles images into a PDF for printing.
+"PSet-3.p<i></i>y" is the project code. "p-set-3-code.tex" compiles images and the code into a PDF for printing.
 ![alt text][p-set-3-final-image]

+### P-Set 5
+Numerically solve a specified grid for temperature across time-steps until reaching steady-state using finite difference approximations.
+This problem has unsteady heat conduction with an insulated boundary, convective boundary, and two boundaries maintained at constant temperature.
+"PSet-5.p<i></i>y" is the project code.
+"PSet-5-Print.tex" compiles images and the code into a PDF for printing.
+![alt text][p-set-5-final-image]

 ---
 ## Software Setup